S1.E5.Shoe_Horn

 “What?
 No. We watched Back to the Future together, but that’s about it.
 Why?”

-“It’s a random, strange thing that happened in a random, strange world.
-Look, since you’re growing up and family… I’ll tell you a little.
+“It’s a random, strange thing that happened in a chaotic, crazy world.
+Look, since you’re growing up and family… I’ll tell you just a little.
 But I don’t have daddy issues,” he reiterated.
 “I’m way past any I might have had.
 They divorced when I was one year old, man.
 So, no memories; I didn’t grow up knowing what it’s like having married parents.”

 “Oh.
-I guess mine were married until I was six, so… I have some memories.”
+Mine were married until I was six, so… I have some memories.”

-“Yeah, and the thing is, as much of a jerk as your dad can be, mine was a real… well, he was a bastard.
+“The thing is, as much of a jerk as your dad can be, mine was a real… well, he was a bastard.
 At one point, at least.
 Then he spent the following years trying to make up for it.
-You’re an only child, but try to imagine being young, and knowing you have a sister about your age… But it happens that she lives in another, nicer house, and you only get to see her a few times a month, and you’re not sure why she doesn’t live with you.
+You’re an only child, but try to imagine being young, and knowing you have a sister about your age… But it happens that she lives in another, nicer house, you only get to see her a few times a month, and you’re not sure why she doesn’t live with you.
 Lucy mostly had a whole different life than I did.
-And that was weird to me.
+That was always weird to me.

-“Sorry to bum you out or just confuse you with all these ugly adult problems.
+“Sorry to bum you out, or just confuse you with all these ugly adult problems.
 But, yes, our early years were a stark contrast.
-I don’t know if mine would have been worse if Dad had stayed, or if it was all Lucy’s mom’s fault, but whenever I visited, I could always tell that something in their parenting of her was… off.”
+I don’t know if mine would’ve been worse if Dad had stayed, or if it was all Lucy’s mom’s fault, but whenever I visited, I could always tell that something in their parenting was… off.
+They treated her like a doll.”

 “Eh.
 I’m not going to get into it.
 I don’t really know enough anyway, and I don’t want to gossip about your own mom.
 What matters is how she’s taken care of you.”